 - The Australian Koala Foundation seeks to co-ordinate and disseminate information from the many koala groups around the country.

-- The AKF provides the opportunity for all community groups involved in koala conservation to sell its 'Save the Koala' merchandise and keep 50% of profits, in effect underwriting their fund-raising efforts by carrying production and design costs.
+- The AKF provides the opportunity for all community groups involved in koala conservation to sell its 'Save the Koala' merchandise and keep 50% of profits.

 ZOOS AND SANCTUARIES - EDUCATION